Fundamentals Of EQ - Best Beginner Guide For Using EQ

 - A graphic EQ is made up of a bank of different slider controls that are used to increase or cut specific frequency ranges.
 The bands and frequency ranges are preset for each slider.
 You can adjust the amplitude using the sliders.
 The range of amplitude adjustment can be somewhere from ±6db to ±15db, which depends from manufacturer to manufacturer.

 - Graphic EQs have the least flexibility in terms of sound manipulation, and hence are easy to use.
 Graphic EQ can consist of 3 sliders or more.
-E.g. A standard five-band graphic equaliser comprises sliders for the following fixed frequencies: 30 Hz (low bass), 100 Hz (mid-bass), 1 kHz (midrange), and 10 kHz (upper midrange), and 20 kHz (treble or high-frequency).
+E.g. A standard five-band graphic equaliser may comprise sliders for the following fixed frequencies: 30 Hz (low bass), 100 Hz (mid-bass), 1 kHz (midrange), and 10 kHz (upper midrange), and 20 kHz (treble or high-frequency).
 The frequency allocation may vary from EQ to EQ.

 - A parametric Equaliser provides a user with more flexibility.
 Users can control and alter all parameters according to taste and needs, hence the name parametric EQ.
-You may alter/control three aspects of a parametric equaliser: the level (raising or cutting decibels), the specific frequency, and the bandwidth or range (also known as Q or quotient of change) of each frequency.
+You may alter/control three aspects of a parametric equaliser: the level (raising or cutting decibels), the specific frequency, and the bandwidth or range (also known as Q) of each frequency.

 - Each frequency, like the graphic equaliser, can be lowered or enhanced.
 However, unlike graphic equalisers, parametric equalisers let you select a centre or principal frequency and alter it according to your needs, providing a lot more flexibility.
 For example, if a graphic equaliser has a fixed control at 50 Hz, a parametric equaliser can be adjusted to control frequencies at 40 Hz, 45 Hz, 50 Hz, 55 Hz, 60 Hz, and so forth.
 With a parametric EQ, one can dig deep into complex equalisation tasks.